 Harry and Marilyn Swimmer built Misty Meadows Farm from the ground up.
 They bred and trained champion show horses.
 They enjoyed the animals and the land with their growing family and friends.
 But over twenty years ago, their focus shifted.

-Harry pursued therapeutic riding as a passion, and a level of education.
+Harry pursued therapeutic riding as a passion and a level of education.
 He became a PATH Intl. certified instructor, and alongside long-time family friend Joy Simon, they launched the program with a handful of horses and riders.
-Now,over twenty years later, Misty Meadows Farm hosts 60 Mitey Riders each week, and is home to 18 therapy horses, five PATH-certified instructors and over 200 volunteers.
+Now,over 25 years later, Misty Meadows Farm hosts 75+ Mitey Riders each week and is home to 20 therapy horses, several PATH-certified instructors and over 200 volunteers.
 One of the aspects that sets Misty Meadows Mitey Riders apart from other therapeutic programs is the fact that all of the riders are able to participate weekly at no cost to their families.
 The Swimmers felt strongly that as long as the community could provide the resources to run the program no family should have to pay to ride.

 The riders who participate in the Mitey Riders program range in age from 5 to 18, and manage conditions such as cerebral palsy, muscular dystrophy, spina bifida, Down syndrome, post-brain tumor removal, autism, learning disabilities, and more.
 Many are in wheelchairs, or walk with assistance.
 But all have the opportunity to see the world at a different height, from the back of a horse.